LukeGarnham/Stumps-and-Studs-MS4/README.md

 *   [Boto3](https://pypi.org/project/boto3/) - *pip3 install boto3*
 *   [Django Storages](https://pypi.org/project/django-storages/) - *pip3 install django-storages*

+Not all of the above packages were installed immediately upon opening my GitPod but rather they were installed when required during the various development stages of my project.

-The project is deployed on Heroku which will need to know which packages to install in order to correctly host my finished project.
+The project is deployed on Heroku which needs to know which packages to install in order to correctly host my finished project.
 I kept an updated list of all of the installed packages in the requirements.txt file using this command:
 * *pip3 freeze > requirements.txt*

 ### Create The Django Project